About This Course

-Entry Requirements: It is intended for those who already have a degree, preferably in the area of Arts or the Sciences (see detailed entry requirements)
+It is intended for those who already have a degree, preferably in the area of Arts or the Sciences See Requirements for full details.

 The Higher Diploma in Arts - History is intended for those who already have a degree and who wish to study history intensively over one academic year full-time, or two academic years part-time.